digital-work-lab/literature-review-seminar/slides/01-goals.md

     - Concept-centric writing instead of author-centric summaries

 - Establishment of the Theory and Review Department at MISQ, and similar initiatives at JAIS, and JSIS
-- Active discourse covering systematicity, transparency, and typological pluralism across top journals in Information Systems
+- Active discourse covering typological pluralism, systematicity, and transparency across top journals in Information Systems

 ![bg right:30% width:350px](../assets/WebsterWatson2002.png)